 Improves Blood Sugar Level

-Patients that deal with a low blood sugar level on a regular basis are more prone to having type 2 diabetes, metabolic syndrome, and even heart disease.
+Patients that deal with high blood sugar levels on a regular basis are more prone to having type 2 diabetes, metabolic syndrome, and even heart disease.

-Studies have shown that chia seeds help elevate blood sugar levels, because of their help in reducing insulin resistance in our bodies.
+Studies have shown that chia seeds help lower blood sugar levels, because of their help in reducing insulin resistance in our bodies.

 Lowers Blood Pressure